BaderLab/AutoAnnotateApp/docs/CreatingAnAnnotationSet.rst

            Basically the same algorithm that is used by the "Cloud Style: No Clustering" option in WordCloud.
            Words in the label are chosen from the most frequent words in the cluster.

+  Set Excluded Words
+    Opens a dialog that allows you to exclude words from cluster labels.
+    See :ref:`label_options_words` for more details.

+  Set Delimiters
+    Opens a dialog that allows you to add word delimiters.

 Click **Create Annotations** to create the new Annotation Set.